Beginner's Luck (1935 film): Plot

-She hooks Spanky and starts to pull him back, he is fighting her and she is being pulled out on the stage a little.
+The mother hooks Spanky and starts to pull him back, he is fighting her and she is being pulled out on the stage a little.
 It takes a little time but she has him close and it's only a few more minutes and she will have him.
 The grandmother sees the grommet hook dangling between the mother's legs in between her dress hem and shoes.
 The Old lady sees her chance to give a comeuppance to Spanky's mom.
 She turns to the MC saying "Here's where we stop the show".
 The MC says "GO AHEAD" knowing the audience is going to love this.
 The curtain raises and the hook fits right into the mother's hem, where it's impossible to remove.
 It worked so well the mother doesn't even know her dress has been snagged.
 Then the mother feels it and realizes her predicament.
 Spanky's mom lets out a screech.
 The mother is now the one who is being humiliated on stage as the curtain goes higher her dress goes up with the audience howling its approval.
 The dress is yanked off her and runs up on the curtain.
 The mother is thrown down to kneeling on the stage in her slip, she goes into shock and becomes petrified her head is back, mouth wide open and eyes looking straight up, she seems hypnotized by her dress dangling on the curtain.
 Spanky rushes to hide her from being ogled and places a stage prop in front of her, once this is in place he hears a wild increase in the laughter, the prop has a caricature of a squatting dog's body on it with the mother's head perched on top.
 Spanky looks at his mom, she looks so humiliated his eyes bulge and his helmet top starts to spin wildly.
 The audience is near a riotous level of howling at her.
 Spanky's mother's rescue has been a fiasco with her being made a spectacle of on the stage.